chili-epfl/cscl2015-eyetracking-orchestration/data/Study3/README.md

 * Number : fixation number (number, from 1 to the number of fixations in the session)

-## JDC2014-SessionX-eyetracking-saccadeDetails.txt (in JDC2014-EyetrackingData.zip)
+## DELANA-SessionX-[Expert|Novice]-eyetracking-saccadeDetails.txt (in DELANA-EyetrackingData.zip)

-Comma-separated value file (separator=",", with headers).
+Comma-separated value file (separator=";", with headers).
 This is the export of the main saccade statistics, taken from the "Saccade details" section of BeGaze's Event Statistics (each row is a detected saccade).
 It has the following fields:

 * Trial : trial of the eyetracking recording (e.g., "Trial001")